ziudeso/naba-comfyui-nvidia-docker/README.md

 The running user's `uid` and `gid` can be obtained using `id -u` and `id -g` in a terminal.

 ### 5.3.2.
-COMFY_CMDLINE_BASE and COMFY_CMDLINE_XTRA
+COMFY_CMDLINE_BASE and COMFY_CMDLINE_EXTRA

-You can add extra parameters by adding ComfyUI-compatible command-line arguments to the `COMFY_CMDLINE_XTRA` environment variable.
+You can add extra parameters by adding ComfyUI-compatible command-line arguments to the `COMFY_CMDLINE_EXTRA` environment variable.
-For example: `docker run [...] -e COMFY_CMDLINE_XTRA="--fast --reserve-vram 2.0 --lowvram"`
+For example: `docker run [...] -e COMFY_CMDLINE_EXTRA="--fast --reserve-vram 2.0 --lowvram"`

+Note that the `COMFY_CMDLINE_EXTRA` variable might be extended by the init script to match additional parameters such as the `BASE_DIRECTORY` variable.

 The default command line used by the script to start ComfyUI is `python3 ./main.py --listen 0.0.0.0 --disable-auto-launch` This is also the default value set to the `COMFY_CMDLINE_BASE` variable during the initialization script. **It is recommended not to alter the value of this variable, as this might prevent the tool from starting successfully**.

-The tool will run the combination of COMFY_CMDLINE_BASE followed by COMFY_CMDLINE_XTRA.
+The tool will run the combination of COMFY_CMDLINE_BASE followed by COMFY_CMDLINE_EXTRA.
 In the above example:
 ```bash
 python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --fast --reserve-vram 2.0 --lowvram
 ```